 06 Apr Live Sheep Exports – Never More Important

 After 2 years of uncertainty for many people both in Australia and internationally the regulator of the livestock export trade in Australia (Department of Agriculture, Water and the Environment – DAWE) has released the final requirements for the export of sheep to the Middle East during the Northern Hemisphere summer.
 Under these new regulations Sheep can only be exported from Australia between 14th of September to the 30th of May inclusive, there are further restrictions in the shoulder months of May and September which limit the number of discharge ports and further limitations again on specific markets such as Qatar and Oman.
-The details of these requirements can be found on DAWE website – click here.
-The ramifications of these new regulations is large gaps in supply for importing countries and reduce options for Australian sheep producers especially in Western Australia.
+The details of these requirements can be found on the DAWE website.
+The ramifications of these new regulations are large gaps in supply for importing countries and reduce options for Australian sheep producers especially in Western Australia.

 The premise of the new requirements is to avoid the risk of heat stress and poor animal welfare outcomes during the typical 12-20 day voyage.
 The new requirements follow on from the McCarthy review to move away from measuring outcomes based on moralities to measuring animal welfare outcomes.
 Over the last 2 years during the uncertainty, there has been significant changes and improvements in the industry that have not had time to stabilise during ongoing regulatory changes and reviews.
 Voyages have record low mortality rates and good animal welfare outcomes have been reported by government-appointed Independent Observers and Australia Government Accredited Veterinarians that accompany voyages.
 These new regulatory requirements above and beyond the requirements seen last year could not have come at a worse time for any supply chain participant let alone our long term trading partners who want food security.